MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 3. *Reprioritization*: The algorithm reprioritizes the queue by considering the next run in queue until a run is assignable to a machine.
 4. *Allocation*: The algorithm assigns the run to one of the remaining machines (randomly).

 Step-by-step logic for an unattended run.
-The first run in queue is an unattended run, its connection user is user **Y**:​
+The first run in queue is an unattended run.
+Its connection user is user **Y**:​

 1. *Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance, and so on).
 2. *Filter*: The algorithm selects all available machines (= machines, which have at least one session available).